Official-Codaisseur-Graduate/gitgud-client/README.md

 - Extra feature: Feedback on the commit usage of individuals when there is multiple contributors on the project.
 - Improve feedback when creating a group
 - Provide matching information in the markdown files
+- Adjust scores for repositories depending on proper use of .gitignore file and README

 ## How to setup